-Vitamin/supplement products containing all natural ingredients are naturally going to contain these substances.
+Vitamin and supplement products containing all natural ingredients are naturally going to contain small amounts of these substances.

 Should I be worried about consuming Clean's products?

-No. It is important to remember that Proposition 65 regulates exposures, not concentrations and not actual harm or injury.
+We think is important to remember that Proposition 65 regulates exposures, not concentrations and not actual harm or injury.
 Prop 65 also does not ban the sale of any products.
-Clean products fall within FDA suggested guidelines and can be safely consumed.
+Clean products fall well within FDA suggested guidelines and can be safely consumed.

 If Clean products are safe to consume, why did Clean put the Prop 65 Warning on its website?

-Honestly, we struggled with this decision.
-Prop 65 states that no warning is required when the listed substance occurs naturally in a food product, and not as the result of "known human activity."
 Although Clean believes that the occurrence of chemicals in our products falls under the naturally occurring allowance exception, California State Courts have not clearly fleshed out this exception or its application.
-Clean has made a business decision to comply with the Proposition 65 warning label requirements in order to avoid time consuming and extremely costly litigation over compliance for products that we strongly believe in.
+We want to comply with the Proposition 65 warning label requirements in order to avoid time-consuming and costly litigation over compliance for products that we strongly believe in.

 Where can I learn more about Prop 65?